French actor Depardieu banned for drunk driving

 The year before, Depardieu outraged passengers by urinating in the aisle of an Air France flight as it prepared to take off.

-Depardieu criticized the left-wing government last year over high taxes and took President Vladimir Putin up on an offer of a Russian passport.
+Depardieu criticised the left-wing government last year over high taxes and took President Vladimir Putin up on an offer of a Russian passport.

 Depardieu said his decision to take Russian nationality and plan to open a restaurant in the city of Saransk were not motivated by tax concerns.
 He is considering shooting a film in Chechnya, where he was seen this year embracing strongman leader Ramzan Kadyrov.